| Title: | Individual Conditional Expectation Plot Toolbox |

 Optional function with a single argument |

-with the following elements.
+A list of class dice with the following elements.
 Most are passed directly through

-and exist to enable various plotting facilities.
+from ice_object and exist to enable various plotting facilities.

 d_ice_curves |